Using 0% APR Balance Transfers: A Smart Strategy for Managing Credit Card Debt

 - Those with a solid repayment plan and the ability to pay off the debt during the promotional period.

-- Borrowers with good credit scores (typically 690+) to qualify for the best offers.
+- Borrowers with good credit scores (typically above 690) who qualify for the best offers.

 5.2 Who Should Avoid It?

-- Those prone to overspending, as a balance transfer may only provide temporary relief.
+- You are prone to overspending, as a balance transfer might only provide temporary relief.

-- Individuals unable to pay off the debt before the promotional period ends.
+- You cannot pay off the debt before the promotional period ends, which could lead to higher costs.

 6. Popular 0% APR Balance Transfer Cards in 2025